Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 • Stipulating that letting agents may not charge double letting agency fees.

-• Providing a separate rental agreement in the correct language for migrant workers (foreign workers from a country within the European Union).
+• Providing a separate rental agreement in the correct language for migrant workers (temporary foreign workers from a country within the European Union).

 Rental Harassment Reporting Hotline